Jeryi-Sun/LLM-and-Law/README.md

 [10] Law Informs Code: A Legal Informatics Approach to Aligning Artificial Intelligence with Humans

+[11] ChatGPT may Pass the Bar Exam soon, but has a Long Way to Go for the LexGLUE benchmark [paper](https://arxiv.org/pdf/2304.12202v1.pdf)

 ## Legal Problems of Large Language Models